Services and Programs /

 Information Technology /

 You can connect to the university network via Wi-Fi or wired Ethernet.
-(You'll need your own Ethernet cord.)
-Each resident living in the residence hall will have one network port available for wired connections.
-To connect to the university network, students, faculty and staff will need to sign-on through SafeConnect.
+During the summer of 2017, Capital invested in upgrading over 550 new high-speed wireless access points to all of our residence halls.
+(Additionally, Ethernet ports for wired connections remain available to each student living in the residence halls, except for the Capital and Trinity apartments, which are 100% wireless.)
+To connect to the university network, students, faculty and staff will need to register their devices through SafeConnect.
 SafeConnect is a security compliance and network monitoring tool that protects computers from viruses, spyware and security vulnerabilities while on the university network.
 Installation of the SafeConnect Policy Key client is mandatory for all Windows and Mac systems prior to network access.

 Please note: Modems, routers, switches and hubs are not allowed on the university network and could be damaged if plugged into a university network port.
 The university will not be responsible for repair or replacement costs of such equipment.